mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Current Sense Ampliferies (CSA)
 - What is a current sense amplifer (CSA)?
 - When do you need a CSA?
-- What is the difference between a CSA and a regular op-amp?
+- What is the difference between a CSA and a regular opamp?
 - How do you spec a CSA?
-- Given a range of input currents, a sense resitor value, and ADC input voltage range, find an apporpriate CSA gain.
+- Given a range of input currents, a sense resistor value, and ADC input voltage range, find an apporpriate CSA gain.

+---

 # Printed Circuit Boards (PCBs)
 - What is a PCB?
 Name some applications.